jasonchanhku/jasonchanhku.github.io/_pages/lorem-ipsum.md

 # My Learning Philosophy

-As a scientist, I'm an advocate of being strong in the ***fundamentals***.
-I'm the type that loves learning the math and theory behind algorithms and then bring them to live by coding from scratch.
-I like to learn the nuts of bolts of the algorithms I use as it gives me a full understanding of what I'm doing instead of using things as a black box.
+I'm an advocate of being strong in the ***fundamentals***.
+I love learning the math and theory behind algorithms and then bring them to live by coding it from scratch.
+I like to learn the nuts of bolts of the algorithms as it gives me a full understanding of what I'm doing instead of using it as a black box.

 Besides the fundamentals, I also believe in ***application***.
 I believe in initiating projects that put my skills to the test from end to end.
 Skills are nothing if one does not put it to use.